The lymphatic system, constituted of the lymph vessels and nodes and the lymph, serves several functions.

 In a similar way, other molecules, such as some hormones, or waste products, being sent to the liver or kidneys, and which are produced not in the blood but elsewhere in the body, may not be able to enter blood capillaries, and so flow into the circulatory system via the lymphatic system.

-Now we go on to the brain and nervous system — neuroscience.
+Now we go on to the immune system.